hellohaptik/docs_haptik/bot-builder/nodes.rst

 Bot Says
 ^^^^^^^^
-Bot Says as the name suggests is used to indicate what the bot might say to the user.
+Bot Says is used to indicate what the bot can say to the user.
 It can be a simple bot reply or an HSL component.
 You can also collect entities (more on that later).

 Getting Started
 """"""""""""""""